lolmanurfunny/Roblox-Launcher-minus-the-app/README.md

 # Roblox-Launcher-minus-the-app

 A custom-made Roblox Launcher.
 Why would I keep patching Roblox's abhorrent launcher, when I can build my own!

+_If your Roblox files are not installed to ``%localappdata%/Roblox/Versions`` then don't open a new issue.
+Instead, uninstall roblox, and reinstall it but this time, don't run it as administrator!
+You will not in anyway benefit the maintenance of this software if you make an issue regarding the launcher not being able to find your roblox files!_

 # Manual Instructions